How to Make Paper Flowers for Spring using Tissue Paper

-If you have been reading this blog for more than 1 minute – you know that I love flowers.
-You will also know that I live in upstate New York and presently there is about 6 inches of snow on the ground.
+If you have been reading this blog for more than 1 minute – you know I love flowers.
+However, since I live in upstate New York, this time of year there is still snow on the ground.
 We won’t be getting any flowers until May.

 Here are the supplies you will need: